 Where relevant, we may give third party providers who supply services to us, or who process personal data on our behalf, access to your personal data in order to help us to process it for the purposes set out above.
 When doing so, we will ask them to confirm that their security measures are adequate to protect your personal data.

 Within the purposes set out above we may share your personal data with the following third parties:

 – With your consent, we will also pass your personal data on to third parties, for example if you ask us to put you in contact with professional advisors.

-– We may disclose your personal data to third parties in the event that we sell any of our business or assets, in which case we may disclose your personal data to the prospective buyer of such business or assets.
-If we or substantially all of our assets are acquired by a third party, in which case personal data held by us about our customers will be one of the transferred assets.
+– We may disclose your personal data to third parties in the event that we sell any part of our business, in which case we may disclose your personal data to the prospective buyer of such business or assets.
+If any part of our business is acquired by a third party, personal data held by us may be transferred.

 We will seek to keep your personal data secure by taking appropriate technical and organisational measures against unauthorised or unlawful processing and against accidental loss, destruction or damage.

 Only authorised personnel and third parties will have access to your personal data.